CesiumGS/cesium-native/doc/async-system.md

 We can attach a further continuation to this new `Future`, which we do in the example by calling `thenInMainThread`.
 This second continuation will be invoked in the main thread once the `ProcessedContent` is asynchronously created.
 It calls `updateApplicationWithProcessedContent`, which we can imagine updates the user interface based on the downloaded and processed content.

+With just a few lines of code, we've created a process that:

+1. Asynchronously downloads a resource from the internet.
+2. Does some CPU-intensive processing on that resource in a background thread.
+3. Updates the user interface, which can usually only be done in the main thread.

+We've done this:

+1. Without ever blocking any threads.
+2. Without writing any complicated thread synchronization code, such as with `std::mutex`.

+## Catch

+The `then...` family of functions register continuations that are invoked when a `Future` resolves (completes successfully).
+What if the `Future` rejects (completes with an exception) instead?

+We can register continuations for the rejection case by calling the `catchInMainThread` and `catchImmediately` methods instead.

+> [!note]
+> Cesium Native does not currently have a `catchInWorkerThread` or `catchInThreadPool` method.

+Unlike the `then...` family continuations, which receive the value of the successful asynchronous operation, the `catch...` family continuations receive a `std::exception`.
+A common pattern is to turn a catch exception into a valid value that indicates something went wrong:

+\snippet ExamplesAsyncSystem.cpp catch

+In this example, we call `startOperationThatMightFail`, and it returns a `Future<ProcessedContent>`.
+We then call `catchImmediately` on it in order to register a continuation that will be invoked if the operation fails with an exception.
+Notice that this continuation returns a `ProcessedContent` too, in this case created from the failure error message.
+This is a common pattern - a `catch` continuation turning the error into a result value that encapsulates the error.

+The `catchImmediately` returns a new `Future`, just like a `then...` method does.
+The value type of the `Future` will be the same as the original `Future` that we called `catchImmediately` on, and it is for this reason that the continuation function given to `catch...` _must_ return a value of the same type that `startOperationThatMightFail` would have produced on success.
+The only other option is to throw an exception, at which point execution will continue at the continuation provided to the _next_ `catch...` in the chain.

+Note that a `catch...` continuation can handle an exception or rejected `Future` that reaches it from _any_ prior point in the `Future` chain.
+When a `catch...` continuation is invoked, it is not necessarily the `Future` to which it is directly attached that experienced the error.

+As the name implies, `catch...` continuations are very similar to exception handlers in normal synchronous code.
+They're generally only used to handle truly exceptional situations, and are best avoided for normal control flow.

+## Future Unwrapping {#future-unwrapping}

+In our examples above, both `then...` and `catch...` continuations always returned a value of some type `T`.
+A continuation may instead return a `Future<T>`!
+When this happens, the `AsyncSystem` "unwraps" the returned `Future`.
+That means that the `Future` returned by the `then...` or `catch...` will not itself resolve or reject until the `Future` returned by the continuation resolves or rejects.
+An example will make this clearer.

+Imaging that we're downloading a web page from the internet, as we were in previous examples.
+In this case, though, the web page references some other internet resource, such as an image.
+We want to download that too, once we know what it is, and aren't done until both the original web page and the image are downloaded.
+We can do this by taking advantage of future unwrapping, like so:

+\snippet ExamplesAsyncSystem.cpp unwrapping

+In this example, our first continuation calls `findReferenceImageUrl` to determine the URL of an image referenced by the page.
+We then call `get` to download that image.
+Notice that we've captured `asyncSystem` and `pAssetAccessor` in the lambda in order to make this possible.
+The `get` call returns a `Future`, and we return that `Future` from our continuation.
+The returned `Future` is unwrapped by the `AsyncSystem`, and as a result, the second continuation, the one passed to `thenInMainThread`, will not be invoked until this second request `Future` resolves.

+You may have noticed that our second continuation, the one passed to `thenInMainThread`, only has access to the image's `IAssetRequest`.
+What if we also need to use the page `IAssetRequest`?
+Or some other data derived from it?
+While it's possible to do this manually with extra continuations and lambda captures, the `thenPassThrough` method makes it easy.

+## thenPassThrough

+The `thenPassThrough` method makes it easy to pass through some extra data to a continuation.
+This is especially useful in combination with `Future` unwrapping.
+It looks like this:

+\snippet ExamplesAsyncSystem.cpp then-pass-through

+Like the example in the previous section, we're finding a referenced image URL and then initiating a second HTTP request to go download it.
+This time, though, we call `thenPassThrough` on the `Future` returned by the `get`, and pass it the `ProcessedContent`.
+As a result, the next continuation in the chain receives _both_ the `ProcessedContent` and the image `IAssetRequest` in the form of a `std::tuple`.

+## AsyncSystem::all

+In the previous examples, we downloaded a web page, found the URL of an image within it, and then downloaded that image, too.
+But what if the page contains multiple images?
+That's where the `all` method on `AsyncSystem` comes in.
+Given a `std::vector<Future<T>>`, `AsyncSystem::all` returns a `Future<std::vector<T>>`.
+In other words, it turns a list of `Futures` into a single `Future` that resolves to a list of values.
+We can use it like this:

+\snippet ExamplesAsyncSystem.cpp all

+The `Future` returned by `all` resolves when all of the `Futures` it is given resolve.
+It rejects when _any_ of the `Futures` it is given reject.

+## Promises

+## Lambda Captures and Thread Safety

+## SharedFuture